svikashk/incremental-development/planning-and-collaborating/4-backlog.md

-# 4. Backlog (_First Draft_)
+# Backlog (_First Draft_)

 > [example backlog](./example-example-all-about-trees/planning/backlog.md)

 Now that your team shared a big-picture understanding of what you will build, it's time to get specific!
 In the _Backlog_ step of your project you will translate your big idea into specific **User Stories**, then organize all your user stories into a clear plan.

-A Backlog is not a final draft!
-Your team is free to adjust this document during Development if you see that something does not make sense.
+A Backlog is always a rough draft!
+Your team may need to adjust the Backlog during Development as the project changes and evolves.
+Just be sure to check with your teammates before changing the document, an easy way to do this is to create a PR and request a review.

 ## Setting Priorities